GrainLearning/grainLearning/README.dev.md

-##Installation of grainlearning
+## Installation of grainlearning
 Install grainlearning with the posibility to build documentation and check tests.

+### Using poetry
 1. Install poetry following [these instructions](https://python-poetry.org/docs/#installation).
-1. Clone the repository: `git clone https://github.com/GrainLearning/grainLearning.git`
+1. Clone the repository: `git clone git@github.com:GrainLearning/grainLearning.git`
 1. Go to the source code directory: `cd grainLearning`
 1. Activate the virtual environment: `poetry shell`
 1. Install GrainLearning and its dependencies: `poetry install -E docs -E dev`
 1. Run all self-tests of GrainLearning with pytest: `poetry run pytest -v`

+### Using pip
+1. Clone the repository: `git clone git@github.com:GrainLearning/grainLearning.git`
+1. Go to the source code directory: `cd grainLearning`
+1. We advise to use a python environment using pyenv or conda.
+1. Install GrainLearning and its dependencies: `pip install .[docs,dev]`, if you are using an zsh shell you should run `pip install .'[docs,dev]'` instead, this is because zsh uses square brackets for globbing / pattern matching.

 ## Making a release
 This section describes how to make a release in 3 parts: